-This course must be registered with POWR 1216 No online or phone registration allowed on this section.
+Must registered with POWR 1216.
+NO ONLINE OR PHONE registration allowed on this section.
 These are specialized courses which require application approval from the Power Engineering Program Assistant via EMAIL ONLY.
-To receive more detailed information and application instructions, send an email requesting information for this course to: BCIT_Assistant_PowerEngineering@bcit.ca Course material is purchased separately and can be ordered through the BCIT Bookstore: www.bcitbookstore.ca/distance Generate book list to view/order the required material.
+To receive more detailed information and application instructions, send an email requesting information for this course to: BCIT_Assistant_PowerEngineering@bcit.ca Course material is purchased separately and can be ordered through the BCIT Bookstore: www.bcitbookstore.ca/distance

 Upon successful completion, course participants will be able to:

 - Fulfill the Interprovincial examination requirements in the subjects of applied mathematics, applied mechanics, thermodynamics and applied science.

 - Apply mathematics and physics concepts to solve problems in applied trigonometry, mensuration, applied mechanics and elementary thermodynamics.